gerione/daikin-ha-ekrhh-modbus/README.md

 # Daikin EKRHH Modbus for Home Assistant
-Version 0.4.3 of the integration.
-It is usable, but additional zone could not be tested so far.
+Integration for the Daikin Home Hub (modbus gateway).

-The latest information can be found: [EKRHH Daikin Homepage](https://www.daikin.at/de_at/produktsuche/product.html/EKRHH.html#Installer-reference-guide-documents-b7f056ea11)
+The latest information about the gateway can be found here: [EKRHH Daikin Homepage](https://www.daikin.at/de_at/produktsuche/product.html/EKRHH.html#Installer-reference-guide-documents-b7f056ea11)
 In this document also the modbus registers can be found.

 ## Installation